Gatsheni528/covid-data-analysis/README.md

 # COVID-19 Data Analysis

-This project provides a comprehensive analysis of global COVID-19 data sourced from [Our World in Data](https://ourworldindata.org/coronavirus).
+This project provides a comprehensive analysis of global COVID-19 data sourced from Our World in Data.
 It includes visualizations of trends in cases, deaths, and vaccinations across different countries and continents, with a focus on South Africa and other major regions affected by the pandemic.

-## 📌 Objectives
+## Objectives

 - Load and explore the COVID-19 dataset
 - Visualize the progression of daily new cases and deaths